Avenue Q: Avenue Q promotional events

 In November 2005, the Avenue Q website held a "One Night Stand" contest for amateur puppeteers and their puppets.
 Andrew MacDonald Smith and his puppet Maurice Tipo won, and on March 10, 2006, appeared in the evening performance in the opening song, the café scene, and the curtain call.
 In October 2006, Jonathan Root and Princeton presented the award for Best Young Adult Novel at the Quill Awards.
 In November 2006, the London cast appeared on the BBC program Children in Need and performed "It Sucks to Be Me".
 In December 2006, the London cast performed on the Royal Variety Performance and performed "It Sucks to Be Me", "For Now", and "Special", in which Lucy the Slut suggested through lyrics and dialogue that she was making a pass at (then) Prince Charles.

-The cast and puppets took to the stage at Trafalgar Square on 4 July 2009 as part of the "London Pride 2009" celebration, performing "If You Were Gay", "Special" and "For Now", with Lucy the Slut assuring all the ladies in the audience that she is bisexual.
-Cast members appeared on Late Night with Jimmy Fallon on August 13, 2009 to promote the last month of shows, performing "The Internet is for Porn" for the first time on national television.
-As a response to the Muppets' Bohemian Rhapsody video, Avenue Q created a video called We Will Rock Q. Released on YouTube on May 4, 2010, it features the Off-Broadway cast performing covers of the Queen songs "We Will Rock You" and "We Are the Champions".
+The cast and puppets took to the stage at Trafalgar Square on July 4, 2009, as part of the "London Pride 2009" celebration, performing "If You Were Gay", "Special" and "For Now", with Lucy the Slut assuring all the ladies in the audience that she is bisexual.
+Cast members appeared on Late Night with Jimmy Fallon on August 13, 2009, to promote the last month of shows, performing "The Internet is for Porn" for the first time on national television.
+As a response to the Muppets' Bohemian Rhapsody video, Avenue Q created a video called We Will Rock Q. Released on YouTube on May 4, 2010, it features the off-Broadway cast performing covers of the Queen songs "We Will Rock You" and "We Are the Champions".

 The cast appeared on the Today Show in 2018 to promote the show's 15th year.

 Original Broadway cast recording

-The original cast recording was made on August 10, 2003, at Right Track Studio A in New York City, produced by Grammy Award winner Jay David Saks for RCA Victor.
+The original cast recording was made on August 10, 2003, at Right Track Studio A in New York City, produced by Jay David Saks for RCA Victor.
 The album contains almost all of the music from the show, with the original Broadway cast and orchestra.
 Released on October 6, 2003, it has been in the top ten of the Billboard Top Cast Album Chart since the chart's launch on January 12, 2006.
 It was nominated in the Musical Show Album category for a 2004 Grammy Award.
 According to Playbill, it was likely the first cast recording to use a Parental Advisory label.